This stunning one-story home can be custom designed for aging in place.

 The National Association of Home Builders defines universal design as “the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.”
 A house with universal design meets the needs of anyone, even when their needs and abilities change.

-What are Common Universal Design Features in a Home?
+What are Common Universal Design Plans in a Retirement Home?

 Some of the common universal design features important to aging in place include: